a1302z/geomapnet/README.md

 Copyright (C) 2018 NVIDIA Corporation.
 All rights reserved.
 Licensed under the CC BY-NC-SA 4.0 license (https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

+<b> This documentation was modified by Leonhard Feiner and Alexander Ziller. </b>

 ## Documentation

-This is the PyTorch implementation of our CVPR 2018 paper
+This is the PyTorch implementation of CVPR 2018 paper

 [Samarth Brahmbhatt, Jinwei Gu, Kihwan Kim, James Hays, and Jan Kautz.
 Geometry-Aware Learning of Maps for Camera Localization.
 CVPR 2018.](https://arxiv.org/abs/1712.03342).

+including Dual-Input and Multitask model developed during Advanced Deep Learning practical.
+<b> Note: The latter two are designed only for DeepLoc dataset as they require semantic labels </b>

 ### A four-minute video summary (click below for the video)